Exhibitions Info Instagram Texts & Reviews

 *

-In The mutual work, Keegan shows painting on cotton.
+Keegan shows me the pieces she has prepared for The mutual work, paintings on cotton and silk, spread throughout her studio.
 The textiles are dyed, stained, or brushed with natural colour.
 On certain small, stretched cotton canvases, Keegan allows the polychrome potential of one and the same dye plant to be seen: from the edges of a yellow rectangle, painted with bayberry on fustic, oozes a halo of moss green and purple.
-The exhibition also features the coloured stripes that have become Keegan’s signature, here most often painted vertically (sometimes with intersecting bands), and with more air – or maybe light? – between them than before.
+Several of the works feature the coloured stripes that have become Keegan’s signature, now with more air – or maybe light? – between them than before.
 These paintings are less landscape-like than the work I have hanging at home, but they still remind me of phenomena from nature.
 When the silk moves, there seems to be something watery about it, reminiscent of how light is reflected off the sea.
 The blurred cotton monochromes make me think of dawn, twilight.

 *